-If you choose to opt out, please know, you will not be paid by Advantage for treatment in your office.
+If you choose to opt out, please know, you will not be paid by Advantage for ANY treatment in your office.
 Your patients, also, will not be reimbursed for the procedure you provided.
-Technically, you are restricted from billing the patient unless you have a signed contract with the patient stating no claims will be filed by either you or them.
+You are restricted from billing your patient for the services provided at your facility.
+NO MONEY!!